getampt/docs/data.md

 ## Getting started

 To access data from your application, you must install the `@ampt/data` [npm package](https://www.npmjs.com/package/@ampt/data).
-You can install this using the npm command line:
+You can install this using the npm command line tool:

 ```terminal title=Terminal, class="no-margin"
 > npm install @ampt/data